 Volla Phone – Reliable Linux Phone

 If you want a phone with high-end specs with some compromise on privacy then get this one.
-It does not have hardware kill switches though you can get this with Android-powered Volla OS; there is another option in Ubuntu Touch.
+It does not have hardware kill switches, though you can get this with Android-powered Volla OS; Ubuntu Touch has another option.
 The makers have prioritized user privacy so rest assured that the phone is a safe yet good option for all privacy needs.

 It has the following specifications:

-- For graphic chip, it features a Mali-G71 MP2 GPU to play games smoothly.
+• For the graphic chip, it features a Mali-G71 MP2 GPU to play games smoothly.

 Such specifications give a tough time to top Android phones available.
-All thanks to Ubuntu touch your data shall be private as much as it can.
+All thanks to Ubuntu Touch your data shall be private as much as possible.
 It costs around $650.

 READ ALSO: Top Ubuntu GTK Themes and How To Install Them.